Offering your expertise and experience to the AP Program can be both professionally and personally rewarding.

 Higher education faculty are critical to the development and oversight of AP courses and assessments.
 There are multiple ways to contribute to the development and review of AP, as well as to advise College Board on the delivery and messaging of its programs.

-- Serve on Short-Term Advisory Boards for the AP Program – help advise College Board on current directions in your discipline and on college-level expectations for students in your field.
-For more information on these weekend-long events, please email us with a copy of your c.v.
+- Serve on Short-Term Advisory Boards for the AP Program: Help advise College Board on current directions in your discipline and on college-level expectations for students in your field.
+For more information on these weekend-long events, please email us at [email protected] with a copy of your curriculum vitae.

-- Administer a Sample AP Exam to Your Students for Comparability - help align AP Exams to comparable college courses by administering a section of an AP Exam to your students.
+- Administer a sample AP Exam to your students for comparability: Help align AP Exams to comparable college courses by administering a section of an AP Exam to your students.
 The results are compared to the students’ final course grades and used to define the knowledge and skills required to earn scores on the AP Exam.
-Contact us for more information.
+Email us at [email protected] for more information.